Where to go for UK Walks

 These are paths accessible to people not on motor vehicles.
 There are thousands of miles of right of way in the UK for foot, horseback or bike.

-World Natural Heritage Sites
+UK Walks on World Natural Heritage Sites

 ‘Protecting natural and cultural properties of outstanding universal value against the threat of damage in a rapidly developing world’.